 6. Try your luck at Keeneland Race Course during a race meet, or tour the grounds any time of year.
-Get up early to see horses working out on the track, then head over the the Track Kitchen for a hearty Southern breakfast.
+Get up early to see horses working out on the track, then head over to the Track Kitchen for a hearty Southern breakfast.

 7. Celebrate Kentucky Bourbon at nearby distilleries such as: The Woodford Reserve Distillery, Buffalo Trace, Four Rose, Wild Turkey, James E. Pepper, Barrel House, Bluegrass Distillers and Town Branch.
 These aren't just "visitor experiences!"
 These are real working distilleries.